Siddarth-Sajeev22/Setu-assignment/README.md

 ## Deployment

 The database is hosted on Supabase (PostgreSQL).
-The application can be deployed to any platform that supports Python — Render, Railway, Fly.io, or similar.
-Set the `DATABASE_URL` environment variable on your platform to point to the Supabase connection string.
+The application is deployed on Render at `https://setu-assignment.onrender.com`.

+Render's free tier spins down instances after periods of inactivity.
+The first request after a period of inactivity may take 30–60 seconds to respond while the instance warms up.
+If the first few requests time out or return an error, wait a moment and retry — subsequent requests will be fast.

-The Postman collection (`postman_collection.json`) is included in the repository.
-Import it into Postman and update the `base_url` collection variable to point to your deployed URL or `http://localhost:8000` for local testing.
+The Postman collection (`Payment Events Service.postman_collection.json`) is included in the repository.
+Import it into Postman — the `base_url` variable is already set to the deployed URL.

 ---